Me Myself And I

 Mole, The Wind In The Willows

 When does loneliness sidle up behind solitude to tap it on the shoulder.
 My turn.
 When choice is removed perhaps.
-If we’re sat numbing out over some Russian road traffic accidents on YouTube when we’d do anything to be in the pub shooting breeze over some pulled pork, loneliness might rear its head.
+If we’re sat numbing out over some Russian road traffic accidents on TikTok when we’d do anything to be in the pub shooting breeze over some pulled pork, loneliness might rear its head.

 Is not all human connection, the thing we seek the most.